-1. Section III(A), page 5, is hereby amended by the addition of the following:
+1. Section III.A. is hereby amended by the addition of the following:

-" SECTION III - NATURE, SIZE AND SCOPE OF CLASS III GAMING
+"III.
+NATURE, SIZE AND SCOPE OF CLASS III GAMING

-"A. Scope of Class III Gaming Activities.
-The Tribal gaming operation may utilize in its gaming facility, subject to the provisions of this Compact, any or all of the following Class III activities:
+A. Scope of Class III Gaming Activities.
+The Tribal Gaming Operation may utilize in its Gaming Facility, subject to the provisions of this Compact, any or all of the following Class III activities:

-"1.
-Baccarat;

-"27.
+1. Blackjack;

+- 11 - 23.
+Any other table game authorized for play in Nevada and played in accordance with applicable Nevada rules, upon 20 days written notice to the State Gaming Agency;" and - 24.
 Tribal Lottery Systems.
-Notwithstanding anything in this Compact which could be construed to be to the contrary, Tribal Lottery Systems operated in conformity with Appendix X are hereby authorized."
+Notwithstanding anything in this Compact which could be construed to be to the contrary, Tribal Lottery Systems operated in conformity with Appendix X are hereby authorized.

 2. Appendix X is added in the form attached hereto and is hereby incorporated by reference.

-IN WITNESS WHEREOF, the Confederated Tribes and Bands of the Yakama Indian Nation and the State of Washington have executed this Compact amendment.
+IN WITNESS WHEREOF, the Hoh Indian Tribe and the State of Washington have executed this amendment to the Compact.